-It's a question of priorities: for the amount of money you're spending you're likely to get better sound quality with wired headphones, but wireless models are generally more convenient to use; and if rumours about the iPhone 7 losing its headphone port are true, they will also prove to be more future-proof.
+It's a question of priorities: for the amount of money you're spending you're likely to get better sound quality with wired headphones, but wireless models are generally more convenient to use; and with the removal of the headphone jack on the iPhone, they're more future-proof too.

 If you would prefer to cut the cord, take a look at our article looking at the best Bluetooth wireless headphones.